vukbgit/simplex/README.md

 Simplex uses [Fontello](http://fontello.com/) for icons and it breaks icons into logical groups, each with its Fontello folder, so far:
 * _public/share/simplex/form/Fontello_ for form related icons (100 reserved unicode values, from 0100 to 0164)
 * _public/share/simplex/Erp/Fontello_ for ERP (Backend) related icons (100 reserved unicode values, from 0165 to 01C9)
-* _public/share/simplex/social/Fontello_ for Esocial media related icons (20 reserved unicode values, from 01CA to 01DE)
+* _public/share/brands/Fontello_ for brands related icons, i.e. social media or fiel types (20 reserved unicode values, from 01CA to 01DE)

 Unicode codes are assigned so that, if icons are used into css (setting CSS properties _content_ to unicode code and _font-family_ to "fontello") icons do not overlap, if other application specific icons are added they should take unicode codes from 02BC (included) onward